 McIlroy begins legal action against former agent

-DUBLIN (AP) — Two-time major champion Rory McIlroy has launched legal action against his former management company in a court case that could hang over the former top-ranked golfer for the whole of next season.
+LONDON (AP) — Two-time major champion Rory McIlroy has launched legal action against his former management company.

 Lawyers for Horizon have said they plan to file a counterclaim.
 A trial date is scheduled for October next year.

 PA said court papers claim McIlroy signed his contract with Dublin-based Horizon at the company’s Christmas party “in circumstances of great informality” and without having seen a draft of the agreement before it was given to him to sign.